reniechuah/tas-node-api/README.md

 ## Commands

-All the commands listed should be ran in ./typescript directory.
+All the commands listed should be ran in project directory.
 -- -

 ### Starting Project Services

 This will start all the dependencies services i.e. database cotainer. <br>

-After the database container is up, the database schema and seed scripts located in the typescript/database folder will be automatically initiated and applied.
+After the database container is up, the database schema and seed scripts located in the /database folder will be automatically initiated and applied.

-Database credentials defined in .env

 ```bash
 npm run start:services